-TRAINING WITH
+TRAINING HAS

 SCENES FROM RANGE TRAINING

 Complex skills are learned step by step.
-Here the students practice drag-stepping off the line of the threat.
+Here the students practice stepping off the line of the threat.
 This is the first step in dealing with an attack at arm's length Now the students are ready to use a palm strike as they acquire a firing grip on the holstered handgun.
 Soon they will be ready to draw and to fire from the protected-gun position.

 Even though the students have used the opportunity to move laterally to cover before shooting, they still move through the protected-gun position on the draw stroke for consistency.
 Hick's Law says that the fewer decisions you have to make under stress, the faster you can respond.After engaging the threats, the students do a 360-degree scan to check for other threats.
 They are verbalizing to identify themselves as the good guys to potential witnesses.
 By moving their guns to the "navel position," they can safely move in any direction with a loaded gun in hand.

 Many intermediate-range shootings go down one-handed.
 Students sample a couple of techniques to determine which works better for them.
-After this photo was taken the students were reminded to shift the shoulder forward of the hip joint, to ensure faster recovery from recoil.Even the best technique might not fit every student.
+After this photo was taken the students were reminded to shift the shoulder forward of the hip joint, to ensure faster recovery from recoil.Even the best technique may not fit every student.
 This 4'7" woman struggles to get her pistol aimed high enough to hit the pelvic region of an adult of average height.
 If this protected-gun technique won't work reliably for her, it's better to learn it on the range than on the street.

 If the non-dominant hand is wounded it's useful to have some practice drawing, shooting and reloading with the dominant hand only.
 Not too tough - both students are on the same sheet of music at this point.
 These wounded/return-fire techniques are only performed behind cover.
 If you don't do it right on the range you probably won't do it right on the street.
 If the dominant hand is wounded things get more interesting - the non-dominant hand has to do it all.
 The student on the left is wearing an open-top holster right at the hip.
 His gun is in action while the student on the right, with a thumb-break holster behind the hip, is still working to clear leather.
 With his equipment he had an easier time drawing across the back than across the belly.